battenr/spotify-disney/R/big-finale.md

 process: from data scientists to top level execs) to understand what’s exactly going on here.
-Once you have a Spotify developer account, feel free to start poking around about what each component means: how the data is stored, how to access it, etc.
+Once you have a Spotify developer account, feel free to start poking around about what each component means: how the data is stored, how to access it, etc. Spotify has some great, very detailed guides on every aspect of what is in store.

 ## Step 4: Lets Get the Album ID